ARMmbed/mbed-os/features/minimal-printf/README.md

 Unrecognized format specifiers are treated as ordinary characters.

 Floating point support:
-* Floating point is disabled by default.
+* Floating point is enabled by default.
 * All floating points are treated as %f.
 * No support for inf, infinity or nan

+## Usage

-To replace the standard implementations of the printf functions with the ones in this library:
+To replace the standard implementation of the printf functions with the ones in this library:

-* Add the library to your project.
-* Compile with mbed-cli using one of the custom profiles in the `profiles/` subdirectory.
+Compile with mbed-cli using the custom `mprintf` profile.
 For example, to compile in release mode:

 ```
-$ mbed compile -t <toolchain> -m <target> --profile mbed-printf/profiles/release.json
+$ mbed compile -t <toolchain> -m <target> --profile release --profile mprintf
 ```

-## Enabling floating point, FILE stream, 64 bit integers, new line conversion, and setting baud rate
+## Enabling FILE stream, floating point and 64 bit integers

 In mbed_app.json:

 ```
     "target_overrides": {
         "*": {
-            "platform.stdio-baud-rate": 115200,
-            "platform.stdio-convert-newlines": false,
             "minimal-printf.enable-file-stream": true,
             "minimal-printf.enable-floating-point": true,
             "minimal-printf.set-floating-point-max-decimals": 6,